 Dear Friends interested in African Proverbs, Sayings and Stories,

-With the marvels of the new information technology we can use this Internet Website to:
+With the marvels of the new information technology and the digital world we can use this internet website to:

 I am the Moderator based in Nairobi, Kenya at JoeHealey@jghealey.com.
 The Assistant Moderator is Cephas Agbemenu based in Nairobi, Kenya at email@example.com.
 The host of our website is CNETGlobal International that has a registered Internet Domain at www.cngs.com.
 The Website Host is Sam Wanyoike based in Kitchener, Ontario, Canada at firstname.lastname@example.org.
 The Administrator of the website is Charles Gikera based in Nairobi, Kenya at email@example.com.
 The Assistant Administrator is Peter Kyalo based in Nairobi, Kenya at: firstname.lastname@example.org.

 You are welcome to vote in our Poll, join our Facebook Page, join WhatsApp through a smartphone and participate in a variety of forums on our website.

 Good luck.
 We look forward to hearing from you and sharing our mutual experiences.
 Please send your ideas, information, examples and messages to our website at Moderator@afriprov.org.
 It is appropriate to conclude this “Welcome Message” with two African proverbs.
 The commitment to spread the importance and usefulness of proverbs and other African oral literature is expressed in the Ganda (Uganda) proverb: One who sees something good must narrate it.
 This African Proverbs, Sayings and Stories Website leads to further research, new collections, and fresh applications as expressed in the Sukuma (Tanzania) proverb: That which is good is never finished.